nrohwedder/testbed-runtime/wiseui/README.md

     $ cd client
     $ mvn install -Ddeploy=remote

 This Maven command activates the profile in client/pom.xml.
-The profile contains the maven-exec plugin which uploads the *.war file to the designated server's Tomcat webapps directory.
-If the Tomcat server is configured to auto-deploy applications, the new web application will be deployed and started.
+The profile contains a maven-exec plugin  configuration, which uploads the *.war file to the designated server's Tomcat webapps directory.
+If the Tomcat server is configured to auto-deploy applications, the new web application will be deployed and started immediately.

 More Documentation
 ==================
-The [wiki][] is your friend.
+Take a look at our [wiki][].

 [gwt]:http://code.google.com/webtoolkit/doc/2.1/DevGuide.html